-The Policy states that "[r]egistered students may... only serve as a financial signing officer on one Student Group at a time" and that "[g]roups seeking recognition must supply... [t]he names of two officers and a contact person (who could be one of the officers) responsible for all bookings of University space, rentals of University equipment, and use of other University services".
+The Policy states that "Registered students may... only serve as a financial signing officer on one Student Group at a time", and that "Groups seeking recognition must supply...
+The names of two officers and a contact person (who could be one of the officers) responsible for all bookings of University space, rentals of University equipment, and use of other University services".
+Additionally, the Policy on Open, Accessible and Democratic Autonomous Student Organizations lists the "Ability of all members to stand for executive positions" and "Impartial and fair elections processes that allow members to participate easily as both voters and candidates" among the characteristics of a democratic student organization.